 All of the abovementioned Halloween haunt films have a conceptual issue.
 That is that most of them get permission to shoot in an actual Halloween haunt attraction and spend their time taking in the various pop-up effects and scares that the show has on display.
 The problem is that it becomes impossible to differentiate between the pop-up shows that the film is showing in the course of depicting the Halloween haunt and the scenes where the film tries to create scenes of tension and tries to spook us.
 The theatricality of the surroundings erases any dividing line.
 The only films that seemed to evade this trap was Haunt (2019) (for half of it at least), which turned the background into a game of reality and illusion and concentrated on suspense, and Hell Fest (2018) with a group of teens being stalked through a haunt by a masked killer.

-The American Scream (2012) was a documentary about people who turn their homes into Halloween haunts.
+The American Scream (2012) was a documentary about people who turn their homes into Halloween haunts, while Haunters: The Art of the Scare (2017) was a documentary about extreme haunts.

 Halloween: The Tradition